architest/git-example/fugitive.md

 # Instructions to use vim-fugitive

-- Using the `:Git` command, we can run any arbitrary git command from inside Vim For instance:
+- Using the `:Git` command, we can run any arbitrary git command from inside Vim.
+For instance:
 ```
 :Git checkout -b experimental
 ```